 Greg Stewart is the past president and CEO of Farm Credit Canada (FCC), based in Regina, Saskatchewan.
-Greg has been actively involved with Habitat for Humanity Regina as a board member since 2006 and is currently serving as board Chair.
+Greg served as a Board member for Habitat for Humanity Regina from 2006 to 2016.
 Greg joined the National Board of Directors in 2013 and is also very active with Global Village.
 Greg also volunteers his time with Food Banks Canada and serves on the Bank of Canada board.
 Greg holds a Chartered Director designation from The Directors College and a Bachelor of Science (Agriculture) from the University of Manitoba.

 Ed McMahon joined the National Board of Directors in 2013 after serving for 10 years on the Habitat for Humanity Halton board, primarily as Chair.
 When not volunteering with Habitat for Humanity, Ed is a partner in a Toronto consulting firm specializing in organizational design.
 In this role, Ed helps organizations ensure their company structure is set up to successfully deliver on strategy and build trust.
 He holds an MBA from York University’s Schulich School of Business and a Bachelor of Psychology from the University of Windsor.

-Darcy Ferron was elected to the National Board of Directors in May 2013 and currently chairs the Finance Committee.
-Darcy is Director, International Operations at the Canadian Commercial Corporation, where he is responsible for leading business development, contract structuring and negotiations to successful conclusions.
+Darcy Ferron was elected to the National Board of Directors for a 2nd term in May 2016 and has chaired the Finance Committee since 2014.
+Darcy is the Global Accounts Director for the surface transportation sector at Export Development Canada (EDC), where he is responsible for leading relationships with strategic accounts and new business development.
 He is the former Vice-President, Trade Finance at BMO Capital Markets and is a respected expert in the field of trade finance and international business.
 Darcy is a graduate of the Executive MBA program at McGill University-HEC Montréal and sits on the program’s Advisory Board.
 He is also a Certified International Trade Professional (CITP) and holds a Bachelor of Commerce from the University of Ottawa.

 Terry Forth has lived in the Arctic and worked with its people and communities for over 30 years.
 His career has included work in the public, private and non-profit sectors across Canada.
 Terry is currently executive director of the Nunavut Economic Forum.
 He has been active with Habitat for Humanity in Iqaluit as a founding board member since 2005.
 Terry has also been on the National Board of Directors since 2009 as previous Chair of the Audit and Risk Committee, as well as serving on the Governance, Assessment and Risk and Nominating committees.
 Terry has chaired the Habitat for Humanity Canada Foundation since 2012.
 In October 2014, Terry was appointed to the Nunavut Planning Commission.